Raise A Family In A Connected Community

 • Schoharie County is generally considered a safe, rural area with close-knit communities and lower population density than urban regions.

-• Children have access to outdoor recreation, youth sports, community events, libraries, and seasonal activities throughout the year.
+• Children have access to outdoor recreation, youth sports, community events, libraries, pools, playgrounds, parks and other seasonal activities throughout the year.

 • Yes.
 Childcare and early education options are available throughout the county, though availability may vary by location.